Menu

 You’ll find that many thyroid advocacies and progressive medical practitioners agree that when testing a thyroid panel, a TSH less than 2 or 2.5, a Free T3 in the top quarter of the range, and a Free T4 mid-range or a little higher are considered optimal.

-To check whether yours meet these, you will need to obtain a printed copy of your results (which cannot be refused) and then compare them to the above.
+To check whether yours meet these, you will need to obtain a copy of your results (which cannot be refused) and then compare them to the above.
 See more info (including sources) on optimal levels here.

 To get to these optimal places within range, you may need a slight increase in your thyroid medication.